Skip to content

 Gitlab signin button

-The DTaaS application needs your permission to use your Gitlab account for authorization.
+The DTaaS website needs your permission to use your Gitlab account for authorization.
 Click on Authorize button.

 Gitlab OAuth permission